Ninxe/digital-business-card/README.md

 ## 💻 Project

-DevLinks is a link aggregator to use as an online business card.
+Digital Business Card is a link aggregator.

 ---